Do you want to automatically log out idle users in WordPress?

 By default, the plugin displays a login popup and does not redirect users.
 You can enable the ‘Enable Redirect’ option to redirect users to any page you want.

-After you have reviewed and changed settings, don’t forget to click on the ‘Save Changes’ button to store your settings.
+After you have reviewed and changed your settings, don’t forget to click on the ‘Save Changes’ button to store them.

 If you want to set timeout rules based on user roles and capabilities, then you can do so under the ‘Advanced Management’ tab on the plugin’s settings page.

 To see the plugin in action, you can log in to your website and do nothing for the timeout duration in the plugin’s settings.
 After that, you will see a countdown timer popup appear.

 Bonus: How to Add More Security with Two-Factor Authentication